omaracrystal/CRUD_5/README.md

 4. **Finish Route Structure and continue TESTING**

-  - We will be adding Mongoose functions to our routes to access the database:
+  - We will be adding Mongoose functions to our routes in order to access the database:
       - url.find()
       - url.findById()
       - newUrl.save()